Bishal44/ML_ex3/README.md

  So far the best model is the LSTM128 (the higher the LSTM, the higher accuracy we get)

  ## Models - the models are saved in folder Model according to the used Hyperparameters

+## REPORT:
+- Write a REPORT about our results (no PPT),
+- Submit report, data, Jupyternotebook,
+- A zip file with all needed files (your source code, your code compiled, data sets used (but NOT the ones we provide to you), a build script that resolves dependencies, or include any libraries you are using.
+Your submission needs to be self-contained!
+- Dedicated panel in the report and in JN: a short how-to explaining the way to start your program (which is the main file, which command-line options does it expect).
+- Make sure dependencies are either packaged along, or are easily resolved (build file, virtual environment, etc., whatever applicable for your approach)
+- Report:
+  - Your solutions (also describe failed approaches!)
+  - Your results, evaluated on different datasets, parameters, ...
+  - An analysis of the results

+Exercise 3 - Title, (WS2022)
+Group number - members name / IDs

+Chapters:
+1.)
+Selected topic:
+  - which topic did we select?
+  - which method did we take (Deep learning, RNN, LSTM, ...)?
+  - information sources for our model (with reference)

+2.)
+Used data (Reuters)
+  - characteristics of the data (topic, title, body) => finally selected 'title'
+  - html content (with 'sgm' extension)
+  - how we define the subset (21.000+ => 8.000)
+  Difficulties:
+  - In any constellation, we were not able to use the whole Reuters dataset.
+We were ambitiously started with the "body" part of the corups, but after several tries we were not able to start training our model even with the most simple setup.
+  - We changed to use "title" wich is shorter and more handful structure, however we needed to face with the same issue (even after removing duplicities).
+  - Ultimately, in order to be able to generate comparable scenarios we scaled down the size to the input data to ~40% of the original corpus.

+3.)
+Technical setup
+  - heavy calculation / GPU intensive exercise (used environments - e.g.: GoogleColab)
+  - imported python packages

+4.)
+Logical structure of the algorithm
+  - importing packages and sub-set of data
+  -

+5.)
+Scenarios

+6.)
+Conclusion based on scenarios

+## Submission:
+- create 12 clean JN - train and prediction (i.e.: removing unnecessary content, writing comments),
+- pack input data
+- pack output 'png' and 'model' files per scenario
+- report (pdf)